UWC2-PYTHON/ProgrammingInPython/source/modules/Unicode.rst

 It's all much cleaner.

-(by the way, the recent implementations are very efficient...)

 So you can pretty much ignore encodings and all that for most basic text processing.
-If you do find yourself needing to deal with binary data, you ay need to encode/decode stuff yourself.
+If you do find yourself needing to deal with binary data, you may need to encode/decode stuff yourself.
 In which case, Python provides an ``.encode()`` method on strings that encode the string to a bytes object with the encoding you select:

 .. code-block:: ipython